jaweewo/rundeck-with-extras/README.md

 # rundeck-with-extras
-Rundeck with ansible and terraform installed
+Rundeck with ansible and terraform installed.